dmbarbour/wikilon/docs/AwelonLang.md

 The arity annotation allows embedding of comments into computed values.
 The `(@rem)` gate serves as a lightweight indicator of the comment's 'type' (so we can add other comment types) and additionally permits integration with active debugging - for example, tracing comments to see progress, or conditionally stalling on certain comments.

 *Aside:* Between command lists and numbers, word definitions can easily scale to a thousand tokens.
-If we start considering graphical views with drop down lists, SVG canvases, and similar features we might scale another order of magnitude.
-Of course, we'll eventually want to divide large program expressions into hypermedia structures composed of many words that we view and edit together.
+If we start representing graphical programs with tables, graphs, canvases, radio buttons, drop-down options lists, and similar features we might scale another order of magnitude.
+Of course, we'll also divide larger programs into small words that can be viewed and edited together.

-## Namespaces

-Qualified namespaces are readily supported by editable views.
-Trivially, we could support a comment like `using large_prefix as x; ...` such that subsequent code may use `x` in place of `large_prefix` (and perhaps `x.foo` in place of `large_prefix.foo`).

-More intriguingly, namespaces can be built into an editable view.

-If we ever want humans to work effectively with `$secureHash` resources, the built in namespace would be essential.
-If we create a view for a particular edit session, we could statefully manipulate our name space to optimize for whichever edits we're performing.
-We can also give a large block of namespace terms a nickname, such that the phrase `using nickname; ...` gives an appropriate view.
-By packaging namespaces and other view-tweaks, we can avoid or ameliorate the common problem of namespace boiler-plate.

 ## Named Locals